-Samsung is nipping at Apple’s heels with the Galaxy Watch Active 2, a beautiful smartwatch with built-in sleep-tracking, advanced workout-tracking, above-average battery life and an ECG sensor for diagnosing atrial fibrillation.
-(One caveat: That last feature doesn’t work at launch, but will be turned on later.)
+Samsung nipped at Apple’s heels with the Galaxy Watch Active 2, a beautiful smartwatch with built-in sleep-tracking, advanced workout-tracking, above-average battery life and a soon-to-be-live ECG sensor for diagnosing atrial fibrillation.

-Read our Samsung Galaxy Watch Active 2 review to see why it's on our list of the best smartwatches.
+Read our Samsung Galaxy Watch Active 2 review to see why it earned a spot on our list of the best smartwatches.

 Samsung Galaxy Watch Active 2: Price and availability